psychemedia/middle-english-romances/gawain_and_carle_of_carlisle.md

 & out of this world when wee shall wend,
 to heauens blisse our soules bringe!
 god grant vs grace itt may soe bee!
-AMEN, say all, ffor Charitye !
+AMEN, say all, ffor Charitye!

 ffinis.